headforwards-spd/headforwards-website/src/pages/info-pages/create-effective-teams.md

     imageOne: /uploads/hf-steal-1.jpg
     imageTwo: /uploads/hf-e.jpg
     type: images-component
-callToAction: Want to learn more about our team creation process?
+callToAction: To learn more about our team creation process
 ---